 With clay, the idea is that you pour the essential oils into it the day before you make soap.
 The clay absorbs it and slowly releases the scent even after its mixed into the soap.
 Pieces of oatmeal in soap can absorb liquid and work the same way.
-Anchoring essential oils with other deep or long-lasting fragrance are also used.
+Anchoring essential oils with other deep or long-lasting fragrances is also used.
 That’s the case with musky and floral orris root powder, vanilla-scented benzoin resin, earthy frankincense gum, and woody yet pungent myrrh powder.
 There’s a lot of crossover between the world of perfumery and soapmaking when it comes to making scent stick!

 Antioxidants in Soapmaking